aplteam/Tatin/docs/PackageConfiguration.md

 Note that people in charge of the principal Tatin server will have an eye on the tags, and might silently correct them to keep them consistent and meaningful.

+#### userCommandScript

+If a package is a user command then this must contain the path to the user command script relative to the projects root. `InstallPackages` uses this to identify a user command script and to move it from the source folder (if any) to the root of the install folder.

+This optional flag was introduced with version 0.86.0.
+It might not exist in older versions of a package.
+If it does not exist then Tatin assumes that the package in question is not a user command.

 #### version

 The version[^version] part of the package ID[^id]